Woman discussing her PCOS treatment options with doctor

 Diagnosing Polycystic Ovary Syndrome (PCOS)

-If you think you might have PCOS, your doctor will help you through the diagnosis process, which usually involves checking for two or more of the following:
+If you suspect you may have PCOS, your healthcare provider will guide you through the diagnostic process, which generally involves identifying at least two of the following indicators:

 Risk Factors for Polycystic Ovary Syndrome